songyanteng/mainrun/README.md

 The rules are simple:

 - You cannot change the number of epochs, the random seed, the dataset, or the validation fraction.
+- You cannot use pre-trained weights or augment the training data.
 - You cannot change the `evaluate()` function.
 - Everything else is fair game!
 You can change the model architecture, initialization, tokenization, hyperparameters, optimizer, scheduler, training loop, etc.